21/2/2021Victoria Harbour Cruise Hong Kong

 The best time to go on a harbour cruise in Hong Kong

 Hong Kong gets 4 seasons!
 It is not a year-round tropical country as many people seem to believe.
 Summers are HOT and it gets fairly cold during the winter months (December to February).
-The best time to visit is from March to early June, and September to November (but avoid the 1st week of October as it is a national holiday in China and can get extremely crowded).
-Click here for more information on what to avoid if you’re visiting Hong Kong.
+The best time to visit Hong Kong for milder weather is from March to early June, and September to November (but avoid the 1st week of May and 1st week of October as the city can get busy during China’s “Golden Week” holidays).

 The evening sailings during the “Symphony of Lights” light show at 8 PM every evening tend to be more expensive, and you’re probably better off checking out the light show from the Tsim Sha Tsui pier area.